pedromorais03/pedromorais03/README.md

 ## Olá, seja bem-vindo(a) 😀

-- 🎈 Tenho 20 anos.
+- 🎈 20 y/o.
-- 📜 Cursando Análise e Desenvolvimento de Sistemas na SPTech
+- 📜 Studying IT at SPTech
+- 📖 Currently learning Ruby

 <picture>
   <source